 2. Create flow through flooring

-Adding rugs is an effective way to add warmth without visually shrinking your space.
-When choosing a rug, it’s best to refrain from something that is overly decorative and instead, stick with a simpler design.
-A vertically striped rug, for example, will provide interest without being too busy.
-Also, when you position the stripes running the longest length of the room, it will make the space feel bigger.
+Textured lines like the Marco Rug will provide interest without being too busy.
+Also, when you position the textured lines running the longest length of the room, it will make the space feel bigger.

 If you need advice on finding the right rug size for your space, click here.